danforthcenter/plantcv-geospatial/docs/analyze_height_subtraction.md

 ## Analyze height by subtraction to get a canopy height model (CHM)

 Create canopy height model (CHM) from bare soil and plant height digital elevation model (DEM) or digital surface model (DSM) images.
 Calculates the soil elevation as a subtraction of the DSM with plant height from the DSM with bare soil.
+Note: the input DSMs need to be the same shape.

 **plantcv.geospatial.analyze.height_subtraction**(*dsm1, dsm0*)